About the artist

 Long based in Oakland, writer and performer Kathleen Denny serves up smart, fresh and funny stories from life, work, and family.
 With a keen eye, humor and heart, the ordinary is anything but.

-Her new show Tolerance?! is a true and funny account from her years as a union machinist and mechanic in the air transport industry.
+Her new show Out of Line (formerly known as Tolerance?!) is a true and funny account from her years as a union machinist and mechanic in the air transport industry.
 Long before Anita Hill and #MeToo, women of the Rosie the Riveter generation pushed back against intolerance on the job.
 When Kat decides to do something about the pinup calendar in the machine shop — Miss September is not demonstrating a mechanical technique — she tests the boundaries for women working next to men.

 Her previous one-woman show, NICE IS NOT WHAT WE DO, gathered 20 characters for a family funeral.